-Cluster Hire in Geospatial Analytics of Emerging Plant Disease and Global Food Security
+CFEP Faculty in Geospatial Analytics of Emerging Plant Disease Hired

-We seek solution-driven research scholars who will develop cutting-edge geospatial analytics for deployment of next generation decision-making and knowledge-sharing frameworks designed to improve local and global efforts to manage emerging pathogens that threaten crop and forest production and food/fiber security.
+As part of the NC State Chancellor’s Faculty Excellence Program (CFEP) we have hired Dr. Robert Scheller to be part of an interdisciplinary faculty cluster on “Emerging Plant Disease and Global Food Security.”
+We are conducting solution-driven research and developing cutting-edge geospatial analytics for deployment of next generation decision-making and knowledge-sharing frameworks designed to improve local and global efforts to manage emerging pathogens that threaten crop and forest production and food/fiber security.
 Examples include analytics for spatially-explicit prediction of transmission pathways and deploying rapid response strategies to detect and limit potential damage by emerging threats.
-Approaches that leverage frontiers in citizen science, such as crowdsourcing data collection with mobile technologies and engaging stakeholders with computational models, are all especially desirable.
+Approaches that leverage frontiers in citizen science, such as crowd sourcing data collection with mobile technologies and engaging stakeholders with computational models.